bytefish/bytefish.de/blog/timeseries_databases.md

 ## Conclusion ##

-It was interesting to see, that the SQL Server 2017 was the fastest database to write the data.
+It was interesting to see, that the SQL Server 2017 was the fastest database to write the historic time series data.
 Without any changes to its default configuration!
 This is probably a highly biased benchmark result, because I am using a Windows 10 machine in these tests.
-But I needed these figures to see, what I can recommend for Windows environments, that need a high throughput for Time series-based workloads.
+But I needed these figures to see what database I can recommend for Windows Servers, that need to digest a high influx of Time series data.

 But what's all the worlds data worth, if we cannot read it efficiently?

-In the next part of the series, I will investigate how efficient queries on the databases are and how to optimize it.
+In the next part of the series I will investigate how efficient queries on the databases are and how to optimize it.

 [Columnstore indexes]: https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview
 [timescaledb-tune]: https://github.com/timescale/timescaledb-tune